-Union official and gangster Frank Sheeran, to be played by Robert De Niro in "The Irishman," claims he killed Jimmy Hoffa — but did he just make it up?
+Union official and gangster Frank Sheeran claims he killed Jimmy Hoffa in July 1975 — but did he just make it up?

 When Martin Scorsese, Robert De Niro, and Al Pacino come together for a film, people pay attention.
 That’s especially true when the film is slated to be a modern-day Godfather and based on the true story of none other than Frank “The Irishman” Sheeran no less.

 Well, mostly true, at least.
 The Irishman is inspired by a book by Charles Brandt titled I Heard You Paint Houses, which details the deathbed confessions of notorious Philadelphia mobster Frank Sheeran and more specifically, his role in the murder of his friend, famously disappeared Jimmy Hoffa.

 While Sheeran was undoubtedly up to no good during his time alongside mafia leaders such as Russell Bufalino and Angelo Bruno, his infamous deathbed confession, as well as many of his other confessions in the book, are still yet to be verified.

 De Niro will take on this hitman, but how close is his character to the real-life mobster?
 Since truth is often stranger than fiction, here’s what we know for sure about Frank “The Irishman” Sheeran.

 Though he became known as “The Irishman” during his days in the Philadelphia mafia, Frank Sheeran was actually born an American in Camden, New Jersey on October 25, 1920.
 He was raised by an Irish Catholic working-class family in a borough of Philadelphia, where he experienced a rather normal, crime-free childhood.